 Heptonstall is an ancient village above the town of Hebden Bridge in West Yorkshire.
 Its earliest appearance in written record dates to 1253.
 Heptonstall’s original church was founded c.1260, and dedicated to St Thomas a Becket.
 It was altered and added to over several centuries but severely damaged by a gale in 1847.
+In 2017, West Yorkshire Archaeology Service conducted a geo physical survey of the ruin.
 A new church, St Thomas the Apostle was built in the same churchyard, consecrated on 26th October 1854.

 Heptonstall was the site of a battle during the early part of the English Civil War in November 1643.
 The village was occupied by a parliamentary army and was subsequently and unsuccessfully attacked by royalist forces approaching from Halifax.
 Historically a centre for hand-loom weaving, Heptonstall’s cottages and terraced houses are characterised by large (for the time) first-floor windows to maximise the light for weaving.